JoaquinBruhn/sweet-olivia/README.md

 The app, as it was requested, is a purely front end site.
 The `data` folder serves as a storage and it´s designed so that the app can be updated by just editing, deleting or adding objects to this folder.

+### Disclaimer

+The DEMO version of the app can be found [here](https://sweet-olivia-eight.vercel.app/), however the Whatsapp redirect can not be used properly since the number it looks for has been set to a generic one (like 123456789).
+If you would like to test that specific functionality it is recomended that you copy the proyect and change the number on /src/data/productData to your own number and test it localy.

 ### Storage (data folder)

 - catalogue: It stores one JS file for each category of product.
 A new file within it can be created if the user wants to introduce a new category.